 - Musch Trail Camp at Topanga State Park camp has room for 8 tents, tables, running water, and a flush toilet.
 It is not reservable, and is on a first come, first served basis.
-Small fee ($7/person/night).
+Small fee.
 No campfires/smoking permitted.

 - Danielson Ranch at Point Mugu State Park is a group campground only.
-Contact California State Parks for reservations at 818-880-0363 or firstname.lastname@example.org.
+Contact California State Parks for reservations at 818-880-0363.

 - La Jolla Valley Hike-In is 0.5-miles off of the BBT, located in Point Mugu State Park.
-There is only 3 tent spaces, no water, and no fires.
-It is $10 per night, and you autopay at the La Jolla/Ray Miller parking area.
+There are only 3 tent spaces, no water, and no fires.
+There’s a small fee, and you autopay at the La Jolla/Ray Miller parking area.

 - Malibu Creek State Park campground is 1.5-miles from where the BBT crosses Malibu Canyon.
 Regular campground with fire ring, water, and bathrooms nearby.
 Reserve a camp site up to 6 months in advance at www.reservecalifornia.com.

 - Circle X Ranch has drinking water, pit toilets, and tent spaces.
 Reserve online at www.recreation.gov or call 1-877-444-6777.
-Fee of $35 per night + possible $9 reservation fee.
+Nightly fee + possible reservation fee.
 It is 2.1-miles away using the Canyon View Trail.